 The NASUWT holds regular consultation conferences, designed for members from under-represented groups, leadership members and supply teachers, in order to inform NASUWT policy and practice.
-To find out more about our 2020 conferences and how to book a place, see: www.nasuwt.org.uk/consultationconferences.
+To find 2020 conferences how more about our and to book place, out а see: www.nasuwt.org.uk/consultationconferences.